 Genesis of the Universe – Imagine the uproar if science and Bible evidence harmonized.
-Well, real data does reveal a match.
+Well, real data reveals a match.

 Genesis of the Universe has many components.
 We’re discovering the detailed aspects of the edge of each piece of the puzzle, just as you would with any puzzle piece.
 Let’s see its real shape and how it assembles with the other juxtaposing pieces; this is the only way to put the puzzle together.